AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation.md

 The wallet P-Chain address will be used as the Subnet control key.
 :::

-Creating Subnet, blockchains and adding validators requires using a wallet to **pay for transaction fees**.
+Creating Subnets, blockchains and adding validators requires using a wallet to **pay for transaction fees**.
 The private key of the wallet is configured with the `subnet_txs_private_key` variable:

 ```yaml title="inventories/local/group_vars/subnet_txs_host.yml"
 # Private key of the pre-funded account